 #1 - it cuts everything into a spiral.
 I don't want my spaghetti in a spiral.
 I want it flat.

 #2 - it restricts the size.
-You can only put what fits on it on it.
-And if you have every grown zucchini, then you know, it can go from baby sized, to ginormous in a matter of days.
+You can only put what fits on it.
+And if you have ever grown zucchini, then you know, it can go from baby-sized, to ginormous in a matter of days.
 And zucchini spaghetti is a great thing to make out of those super-sized zucchinis.